philou/philou.github.com/source/_posts/2015-12-31-great-developers-are-free.markdown

  - hiring
  - enterprise
 keywords: "Software, Hiring, Developers, Great Developers, Hiring Developers"
-description: "A comparision of a junior and an experienced software developers teams, with conclusions and follow up about how to hire them"
+description: "A comparison of a junior and an experienced software developers teams, with conclusions and follow up about how to hire them"
 ---
 For many reasons.
 But mostly because they are key to efficiently growing a software organization.